Alternate Plan Paper (APP) & Other Capstones

 - If the research involves human or animal subjects, the student must obtain approval from the Institutional Review Board (IRB) prior to data collection.

-- Students need approval from their advisor and, if required, an examining committee for all APP projects.
+- Students need approval from their advisor and, if required by the program, an examining committee for all APP projects.

-- It is the responsibility of the individual professor who supervises the writing, the student's advisor, and the examining committee to require work of acceptable quality and sufficient scope.
+- It is the responsibility of the individual professor who supervises the writing, the student's advisor, and (if applicable) the examining committee to require work of acceptable quality and sufficient scope.

 - Review the Format and Style Guidelines for proper paper formatting.
 Although an APP is different from a thesis or dissertation, it should still follow the formatting guidelines detailed for the thesis and dissertation.